mad-gooze/PyMailCloud/README.md

 Downloads all files inside the list.
 Currently files are downloaded to the working path of the script respectively to their path inside the cloud.

 Rises an exception if a file is not found

+### PyMailCloud.upload_files(filenamelist)
+*filenamelist* - list of dicts containing 'filename' and optionally 'path' if file should be uploaded to specific path.
+Directories will be created automatically

+Upload all files inside the list.
+Files should be passed with the full path inside the system.

+Returns the JSON response from the cloud
+Rises an exception if a file is larger than 2 GB
+TODO: Check for quota before uploading